A decade after Fukushima nuclear disaster, contaminated water symbolizes Japan’s struggles

 The water has already been or will be cleaned with an advanced treatment system, known as ALPS, that is capable of removing almost all radionuclides present in the water, including the really dangerous ones such as strontium and cesium.

 What would be left is tritium, a naturally occurring isotope of hydrogen that is considered less dangerous to human health and is routinely released into the ocean by nuclear power plants around the globe.
-Along with tritium would be tiny traces of carbon-14.
+Along with tritium would be tiny traces of carbon-14, a radioactive isotope of carbon.

 If all the treated water was released into the sea over the course of just one year — as opposed to three decades — the radiation impact for local people would be no more than one-thousandth of the exposure impact of natural radiation in Japan, said Yumiko Hata of the Ministry of Economy, Trade and Industry (METI).